 - For sloped roof windows, thermal insulation, triple glazing and laminated safety glass (LSG), tinted and gas-filled panes, only a silver outer film shall be attached.

-- If you install a film for external use, the outside temperature should not be less than 5° C. The outside temperature should not be less than 5°.
+- If you install a film for external use, the outside temperature should not be less than 5° C.

 Step 1: Required tools